rdalkire/one-generic-website/README.md

 ## Done already

+  - [x] Updated to .NET 8, which is [good until 11/10/2026](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core)
-  - [x] Rename the "starter-app" project to "StarterApp"
+  - [x] Renames the "starter-app" project to "StarterApp"
         (And update all the namespaces from starter_app to StarterApp)
-  - [x] Add identity framework, customize it just enough to let me log in, and add just enough authorization so that I'm the only one who can edit things
+  - [x] Added identity framework, customize it just enough to let me log in, and add just enough authorization so that I'm the only one who can edit things
   - [x] Deploy